li-ju666/li-ju666.github.io/_pages/misc.md

 Other video games I like include Lies of P, Monster Hunter: World, Monster Hunter: Iceborne, World of Warcraft, It Takes Two, etc.

 ## Cat Owner
 I have two cats: Tony, a Norwegian Forest Cat, and Mitzi, a Siberian.
-They are the cuties IMHO.
+They are the cutiest IMHO.

 ![Alt text for the image](/images/cats.jpg)